 The photos in this post are from a complimentary meal provided by Deer Valley Resort during my Visit Park City media visit.
 As always, all opinions and photos are my own.
 I only write about items I personally enjoy and can recommend, and believe that you will enjoy, too!

 Hitting the slopes of Park City, Utah this season?
-Fuel up with a delightfully fresh, hearty meal at Royal Street Cafe!
+Fuel up with a delightfully fresh, hearty meal at Royal Street Cafe, one of my top Park City Restaurants picks.

 The ski season is in full swing in Park City, Utah, which is arguably one of the hottest ski destinations in the country.
 As I’ve written about before, Park City is a family-friendly destination full of fabulous year-round outdoor adventures – from Park City Mountain Resort to numerous hiking adventures.
-If you visit during the winter to take advantage of Park City’s hundreds of miles of skiing, one place I highly recommend stopping by for a meal is Royal Street Cafe.
+If you visit during the winter to take advantage of Park City’s hundreds of miles of skiing.
+And don’t forget to eat?
+One of my favorite Park City Restaurants is Royal Street Cafe.

 Located mid-mountain in the Silver Lake Lodge of Deer Valley Resort, Royal Street Cafe offers creative American and international cuisine in a casual, contemporary lodge setting.
 The restaurant has a beautiful view of the mountains, and with its location right at the base of one of the ski lifts, it’s a great restaurant to fuel up before – or refuel in-between – ski runs, hikes, and mountain biking adventures.